Chat with us, powered by LiveChat

 • Cricket Australia, Manly Sea Eagles and Manly Warringah District Cricket Club

-Future ICMS Sports Management students joined a special breakfast with leaders from Cricket Australia, Manly Sea Eagles, and Manly Warringah District Cricket Club.
+Future ICMS sports management students joined a special breakfast with leaders from Cricket Australia, Manly Sea Eagles, and Manly Warringah District Cricket Club.

 Speakers shared insights on sports broadcasting, NRL’s US expansion, player contracts, and women’s growing role in sports.
 Mike Baird urged students to follow their passion, while Tony Mestrov encouraged more women in sports leadership.